eyosias-k-negash/eyosias-k-negash.github.io/_posts/2022-07-15-lighttpd_wsgi_bug.md

 Our payload on the other hand has the `:` seperator on the first index 0 which trips up the code and make it think there is no separator.
 Hence returning false.
 Meanwhile on the calling function when `isheader` returns false the function cites bad seek and breaks out of the parsing loop.
 This is why header parsing stops on our payload and anything that comes after it is left in the input socket unprocessed later to be erroneously identified as request body.

 proxy processing
-	[TODO] look into Lighttpd Header parsing code
-		- stressing hte proxy should not have passed along such a bad header
+	In the next  blog we will look into Lighttpd Header parsing code as the proxy should not have passed along such a bad header.

 ## <a id="potential-Exploitation-of-the-bug">Potential Exploitation of the bug</a>